divinofire/DatabaseOnSD/README.md

-void appendEmptyRow(int colN); //append an empty row to the table with colN number of columns, use this after calling emptyTable() bool insertRow(unsigned int rowN, String row); //insert the row into the row index bool overwriteRow(int rowN, String row ); //* overwrite the specified row, bool writeCellFast(int rowN, int colN, String xdata); //same as writeCell but just very fast.
+void appendEmptyRow(int colN); //append an empty row to the table with colN number of columns, use this after calling emptyTable() bool insertRow(unsigned int rowN, String row); //insert the row into the row index bool overwriteRow(int rowN, String row ); //* overwrite the specified row, bool deleteRow(int rowN); //deletes the specified row from the table bool writeCellFast(int rowN, int colN, String xdata); //same as writeCell but just very fast.
 Use this only if you are running your code on an arduino board like uno, nano or mega.
 String selectRow(int rowN); //return an entire row as a string